 Giant cell arteritis

-Giant cell arteritis (GCA), is a condition that affects large and medium sized arteries in your body, in particular, the arteries in your neck and head.
+Giant cell arteritis (GCA) is a condition that affects large and medium sized arteries in your body.
+It particularly affects the arteries in your neck and head.

 On this page

-GCA is sometimes referred to as temporal arteritis, as one of the more commonly affected arteries is the temporal artery at the side of your forehead (temple).
+GCA is also known as temporal arteritis.
+This is because it often affects the temporal artery.
+The temporal artery is at the side of your forehead (temple).

 This page contains a summary of our information on giant cell arteritis.
 To read our full information, download our factsheet: